 Building relationships and respectful trust with local firms and their individuals, getting to know how they operate and exactly what they can do - will help you spot opportunities for them.
 In the spirit of reciprocity they will want to refer back in order to keep you referring to them and to stay in ‘the reciprocal team of complementary services’, with all its benefits.

-EXAMPLE :- As an Accountant it makes perfect sense to build up good connections within Law, Financial Services and Risk Management, Banking, etc. And those fellow professionals should clearly seek out Accountants and Tax Advisers to compliment their own services too.
+As an Accountant it makes perfect sense to build up good connections within Law, Financial Services and Risk Management, Banking, etc. And those fellow professionals should clearly seek out Accountants and Tax Advisers to complement their own services too.

-When the relationship with your external complimentary connections is managed properly it will bring new clients your way – either as direct referrals back again or via your clients recommending your more encompassing services.
-Joint effort projects bring added value services to each profession – building greater client satisfaction and thus greater loyalty, both of which need to be in place for your existing clients to recommend your services to others.
+When the relationship with your external complementary connections is managed properly it will bring new clients your way – either as direct referrals back again or via your clients recommending your more encompassing services.
+Joint effort projects bring added value services to each profession, building greater client satisfaction and thus greater loyalty, both of which need to be in place for your existing clients to recommend your services to others.